 It should be noted that the visual style in the green and blue colors is in many ways comparable to the studio’s previous creation.
 However, we are not talking about global worlds generated in real time and providing endless opportunities for research.
 No, in front of you is the most comfortable and interesting story that you can safely recommend to parents for a joint walkthrough with children.
 At first glance, this is an isometric adventure, but then it is revealed as a puzzle and a high-quality isometric metroidvania with quest elements and with gradually opening unobvious routes.

 According to the plot, a little pretty Ember fought off its relatives and ended up in an unknown place.
 Now he has to find his way home, going through a series of puzzles and rescuing the Fallen relatives, helping them find their way to the Light.
 The events are commented on by the narrator from the third person, and the characters themselves, when communicating with each other, publish only inarticulate mutters.
 The production is excellent, there are many cut-scenes, and they are no worse than modern cartoons.
 Either a giant turtle will crawl out of the house, making a surprised grimace when looking at the hero, or a nasty hog will block the path, and he will have to be fed with improvised items to go further.
 The atmosphere of an absurd but sweet fairy tale made perfectly in this game.
-When you play the Last Campfire, you will have feeling like getting a jackpot at the most advantageous gambling games you’ve ever played in one of the top 5 casinos.

 After walking through the picturesque starting location and getting acquainted with the mechanics, we will reach a dying fire, which must be kindled.
 Suddenly, a ghost appears over the flames and asks Ember to find his relatives in the area to lead them to the fire.